anukaal/SQLI-LABS/README.md

 Now I will demonstrate Lesson 14 and leave Lesson 13 for readers to practice.
 It uses the same mechanism as we have used in this lab.

+Inputting a large number or a single quote as a username and password does not work.
+It still gives us a “Login Attempt Failed” message.